Overwhelmed by tight deadlines, uneven workloads, and constant last-minute scrambles?

 1. Lag strategy (wait and see)

-The lag strategy involves adding resources only when demand increases—much like refueling your car when the tank runs low.
-This approach minimizes labor costs while avoiding overstaffing, making it ideal for steady, predictable growth.
+The lag strategy involves waiting until demand increases before adding resources.
+This is like refueling a car only when the tank is almost empty.
+It’s cost-efficient and avoids overstaffing, making it ideal for steady, predictable workloads.

 2. Lead strategy (be prepared)

-This approach works well for businesses with predictable busy seasons or plans to grow.
-For example, a consultancy knows that January is its busiest month for client requests.
-In December, they hire two new data analysts and line up freelancers to ensure they can take on new projects without delays.
+Example: A consultancy knows January is its busiest month.
+In December, they hire two new analysts and line up freelancers to handle the increased workload without delays.

 3. Match strategy (find the middle ground)